Robin Larsson

 Robin Christian Zacharias Larsson (born 8 July 1992) is a Swedish racing driver currently competing in Nitrocross.
-He is the current Nitrocross champion driving for Dreyer & Reinbold Racing JC.
-He has won the Nitrcross championship the last two rows in a row, in 2022–23 and 2023-24 respectively.
+He has won the Nitrcross championship the twice, in 2022–23 and 2023-24 driving for Dreyer & Reinbold Racing JC respectively.
 He previously won the 2014 FIA European Rallycross Supercar Championship.

 He is the son of double European Rallycross Champion Lars Larsson.

 Larsson competing in the 2016 World RX of Portugal.

 Racing record

 Larsson competing in the Nitro Rallycross.